mildebrandt/sjwa_website/README.md

-# sjwa_website
+# SJWA website

-San Jose Woodworkers Association website
+This is the website for the San Jose Woodworkers Association.